Coronavirus Assurances and ‘What Ifs’

-Although we haven’t yet finalised our calendar of events for next summer, we already have a number of groups discussing potential dates for Custom Cycling Tours, so the most popular weekends in May and June could get booked up quickly, given cycling is very much in people’s hearts and minds right now.
+We have finalised our calendar of events for next summer and we already have a number of groups booked in for Custom Cycling Tours, so the most popular weekends in May and June could get booked up quickly, given cycling is very much in people’s hearts and minds right now.

-With EasyJet flights for summer 2021 being released soon, it could be a really good time for you and your riding buddies to start getting your heads together, and coming up with a plan, especially if you’ll miss out on a cycling holiday this summer due to the current COVID-19 restrictions.
+With EasyJet flights for Summer 2021 being now fully available and with their own flexibility policies, it could be a really good time for you and your riding buddies to start getting your heads together, and coming up with a plan.
+Especially if you missed out on a cycling holiday last summer due to the COVID-19 restrictions.

 HOWEVER– we understand that you may feel somewhat nervous about committing to a road cycling break now, with so much uncertainty still around with the coronavirus situation…both personally, and with regards to travel in general.